jameswyper/rupture/Design Notes.md

 - The code doesn't check that every device has at least one service
 - No testing has been done on pathological cases where a root and embedded device offer the same service
-- The code doesn't check that if a service is provided at version 2 (or later), earlier version(s) of the service are also provided
+- The code doesn't check that if a service is provided at version 2 (or later), earlier version(s) of the service are also provided.
+In fact I'm not sure that it could handle this at present..
 - The code assumes (but doesn't check) that only standard UPnP device and service types are being used - handling of deviceType and serviceId tags in the description XML would need to improve to fix this